marq-andrew/cloud-jalendu/jalendu_readme.txt

 Other commands are also accessed by typing /[command] as a message but they are not implemented as application commands and they are mostly only of use to the server Admins and the bot developers.
 They are included here for transparency.

+Most of these commands can be issued in a direct message session with Jalendu.
+That is probably preferred because some can reply with a lot of data.

 **/welcome** re-generates the welcome message for the #landing-zone channel.
 WARNING: this command will delete all other messages in the landing-zone channel.
 It is restricted to only moderators for that reason.

-**/dm** [message id] sends you a direct message that is the direct message Jalendu sends a user when certain events occur:
+**/dm** [message id] sends you a direct message that is the direct message Jalendu sends to a user when certain events occur:

   *welcomedm* sends you the direct message users are sent when they are verified either by the automod command (see below) or by the /moderate verify application command.